Royal Enfield Interceptor 650

 Type Tubular steel frame with bolted trussing

-Front Suspension 41mm Front Fork, 110mm Travel
+Front Suspension 41mm Telescopic Forks, 110mm Travel

-Rear Suspension Twin Coil-Over Shocks, 88mm Travel
+Rear Suspension Twin gas-charged shock absorbers, 88mm Travel

 Engine Type 4 Stroke, Parallel Twin, Air-Oil Cooled, SOHC, Fuel Injection